 United States Northern Command (NORTHCOM)

-United States Pacific Command (PACOM)
+United States Indo-Pacific Command (INDOPACOM)

 United States Southern Command (SOUTHCOM)